ExcellentDarkTea/LLM-Causal-Discovery/README.md

 * Uses **prompt engineering** to ask LLMs about possible causal links (e.g., "Does smoking cause cancer?").
 * Applies various **causal verb formulations** such as “lead to”, “influence”, “is caused by” to evaluate robustness.
-* Aggregates LLM responses into a **binary adjacency matrix**, representing the inferred causal structure.
+* Aggregates responses into an **adjacency matrix** representing the discovered causal graph.

 ### Graph Evaluation

-The predicted matrices are evaluated against the ground truth using:
+Compares predicted vs. true adjacency matrices using:

 * **Structural Hamming Distance (SHD)**: Counts mismatched edges.
 * **TENE** (True Edge to Negative Edge): Missed true edges.